How Context Shapes Truth: Geometric Transformations of Statement-level Truth Representations in LLMs: Experiments and Discussion

 \textbf{Larger Models show directional sensitivity}: Each value in Table \ref{tab:theta-alt-context} is the difference between $\theta$ with the relevant context and $\theta$ with a random context from the final LLM layer.
 A significant difference means that relevant context causes a greater directional shift in the residual stream than random context.
 We see that for larger models, LLaMA and Mistral, relevant context generally induces a significantly higher $\theta$ compared to random contexts, specifically for Borderlines, Politifact, ScienceFeedback, MF2 and ConflictQA-Counter.
 The primary exceptions are the Corporate Lobbying datasets from LegalBench, where random contexts sometimes result in a higher $\theta$.
 However, for smaller models, we generally observe that $\theta$ values are smaller for relevant context when compared to random contexts, with the exception of ConflictQA-Counter dataset, where the contexts are designed to contradict the parametric knowledge of the model.
 We discuss this in Section \ref{ssec:conflictqa}.

 \textbf{Smaller Models show magnitudinal sensitivity}: Each value in Table \ref{tab:mag-alt-context} is the difference in relative magnitude between relevant and random context from the final LLM layer.
 A significant difference means that the true and false representations are more separated for relevant context than random context.
 We see that for smaller models (Qwen and SmolLM) the relative magnitudes are significantly higher for relevant context compared to non-relevant context across most datasets, even though the difference in $\theta$ is often negative or insignificant.
+SmolLM, in particular, shows positive magnitudinal differences in almost all settings despite showing negative differences in $\theta$.
 This suggests that smaller models encode contextual relevance through magnitude scaling rather than directional changes.
-SmolLM shows positive magnitudinal differences in almost all settings, despite showing negative differences in $\theta$.
+We hypothesize that this stems from differences in representational capacity: larger models operate in higher-dimensional spaces (4096 dimensions for LLaMA-3.1-8B and 5120 dimensions for Mistral-Nemo-12B), providing sufficient room to represent different contexts as distinct directions, whereas smaller models, operating in more compressed spaces (2048 dimensions for SmolLM3-3B and 2560 dimensions for Qwen3-4B), may face greater directional interference, making magnitude scaling a more feasible encoding strategy.
 Larger models, LLaMA and Mistral, also generally show higher relative magnitudes for relevant context, except for specific instances in the Corporate Lobbying dataset.

 Lastly, Table \ref{tab:combined-alt-context} shows a joint overview of the results from $\theta$ and relative magnitude.
 Overall, we see that either $\theta$ or relative magnitude is significantly greater for relevant context than random context.
 This means that, in general, meaningful context tends to have a greater impact on the geometry of the representations of truth statement.